kit-tm/gcmi-exp/README.md

 ## Archive of Raw Experiment Results

-The raw results of several experiments can be found in the raw_data directory.
+The raw results of several experiments can be found in the raw_data directory: https://github.com/kit-tm/gcmi-exp/tree/master/raw_results